tonishka/tp/docs/DeveloperGuide.md

       Expected: No meeting is added and an error message is shown in the status box.

 ### 8.12 Updating a meeting
+1. Updating a meeting

+   1. Prerequisites: Must have only one meeting added in the `Meetings` list

+   2. Test case: `update 1 in/UTown` <br>
+      Expected: The updated meeting is shown on the list of meetings at the side and a success message is displayed.

+   3. Test case: `update 1 for/Testing Feature` <br>
+      Expected: The updated meeting is shown on the list of meetings at the side and a success message is displayed.

+   4. Test case: `update 1 on/22-08-2040 23:47`
+      Expected: The updated meeting is shown on the list of meetings at the side and a success message is displayed.

+   5. Test case: `update 1 in/` <br>
+      Expected: No meeting is updated and an error message is shown in the status box.

+   6. Test case: `update 1 for/` <br>
+      Expected: No meeting is updated and an error message is shown in the status box.

+   7. Test case: `update 1 on/21-09-2021 12:30` <br>
+      Expected: No meeting is updated and an error message is shown in the status box.

+   8. Test case: `update 1` <br>
+      Expected: No meeting is updated and an error message is shown in the status box.

+   9. Test case: `update 2 in/UTown` <br>
+      Expected: No meeting is updated and an error message is shown in the status box.

 ### 8.13 Cancelling a meeting